-Set up a WhatsApp group so that you can easily communicate with your group.
+Set up good commsSet up a WhatsApp group so that you can easily communicate with your group.
 Some party leaders will go as far as creating a dedicated website for their group’s ski holiday.
 Whereas building your own website may not be necessary good communication with your group is vital.

 Set a departure weekWhen you are gathering people to join your group set a departure week early in the process and ask all members of your group for a non refundable deposit (a meaningful amount) which will commit people to joining your party.
 There is nothing more annoying for a party leader than having people say they want to join your party only to have them drop out when it comes to make the holiday booking.

 First and last names as on passportAt the same time get everyone’s first and last names as they appear on their passport (middle names are not necessary and will only add to confusion when booking flight seats).
 Also ask for dates of birth and any dietary requirements that group members may have.
 Bear in mind that special diets will usually be charged extra at approximately £40 per person for the week.

 Be decisiveWhen we have found you some great chalets for your party there are two options you can take.
 Either, make a unilateral decision on behalf of your group and present them with just one option as a ‘fait accompli’ (this is recommended), or present them with two or three options and hold a vote to find a common consensus.
 Be warned however - the latter option may well open a can of worms meaning you will need all your powers of diplomacy to keep the group together and to make a collected decision on which chalet to book.

 Contingency fundWhen presenting the holiday costs to your group it is advisable to add a small contingency amount over and above the actual holiday cost, say £50 per person.
 This is not so that you can make a fast buck!
 This contingency amount will cover any unforeseen holiday booking expenses.
 Tour operators will charge admin fees for last minute name changes and a drop out from your group at a later date may well reduce your group discount or create an empty bed supplement.